2016 Rush To Gold Bridge

 - Entries may reserve a space on the entry list with an emailed entry form.
 Payment, via cheque or money order, must be received within 2wks to confirm your entry.

-- “Unofficial” pre-event drinks and dinner for guests who are staying in Merritt BC.
+- “Unofficial” pre-event drinks and dinner for guests who are arriving from out of town (Location: TBD)

-- 10:00am All-Participants Meeting & Event Introductions (Mandatory Attendance)
+- 10:00am All-Participants Meeting & Event Introductions (Mandatory Attendance, all participants)

 - 6:45pm Estimated hotel arrival, with 1hr lunch/fuel stop during the day